 Are there options besides eviction?

 If a tenant still does not pay the rent they owe after you provide notice and some additional time, or offer them a Late Rent Payment Plan, you may still want to consider options besides eviction.
 Evictions are costly and time consuming.
 You may be able to negotiate a move out with your tenant that lets you both avoid the eviction process.

 It can be a good idea to start by sending an Eviction Notice.
 The process for evicting a tenant varies from state to state and sometimes even between cities, so it's important to check your local laws before beginning an eviction action.
 When you send the Eviction Notice, however, it typically provides a deadline for a tenant to either move out, or fix the problem causing you to evict them.
 After that deadline passes, a landlord can then file the eviction lawsuit with their local court.
 Having a valid Eviction Notice can provide a landlord with strong leverage to negotiate a move out or payment of back rent with a tenant.

-Landlords should remember to keep good records of all of their interactions with tenants, including letters and notices, notes about phone calls, and records of rent payments.
+Generally, to get a tenant out of a rented property unwillingly, eviction is the only option.
+Landlords may want to remember that taking actions themselves can lead to severe legal consequences.
+Additionally, it is helpful to keep good records of all of their interactions with tenants, including letters and notices, notes about phone calls, and records of rent payments.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.